Bread & Roses 2025/2

 ABVV/Ludion/AMSAB/IEV, Brussels/Ghent, 1997, 212 p., ill., softcover

-A flexible labor organization is one of the spearheads that port companies and port authorities put forward to demonstrate their performance.
-High labor productivity, continuous service and trained personnel should convince large shipping companies to call at their own main port.
-An efficient labor organization is therefore an essential and vital part of a port's competitiveness.
-In Antwerp, joint consultation between employers and trade unions has been the cornerstone of labor organization since 1919.
+A flexible labor organization is one of the key priorities that port companies and port authorities prioritize to demonstrate their performance.
+High labor productivity, continuous service, and skilled personnel are essential for convincing major shipping companies to call at their main port.
+A high-performance labor organization is therefore an essential and vital component of a port's competitiveness.
+In Antwerp, joint consultation between employers and unions has been the cornerstone of this labor organization since 1919.
 It must also guarantee a constructive atmosphere and mutual respect.

-In this book, Stephan Vanfraechem reconstructs a century of social consultation at the port of Antwerp.
-The green felt of the negotiating table forms the backdrop in which attention is paid to the moments of rupture, the motives of the various players and the successive phases of social peace and unrest.
-Starting from the first trade unions in 1880 and ending with the introduction of the Major Law in 1972, the book spans almost 100 years of social history of the port of Antwerp.
+In this book, Stephan Vanfraechem reconstructs a century of social dialogue in the port of Antwerp.
+The green felt of the negotiating table serves as the backdrop, highlighting the ruptures, the motives of the various players, and the successive phases of social peace and unrest.
+Starting with the first unions in 1880 and ending with the implementation of the Major Act in 1972, the book spans nearly 100 years of social history in the port of Antwerp.

 Stephan Vanfraechem